Stem cell lineage survival as a noisy competition for niche access: Discussion

 \section{Discussion}

-The main objective of this study is to provide new insights to the question of whether stem cell function is a cell-intrinsic, inherited, property, or rather an extrinsic, context-dependent notion emerging from the collective dynamics of a tissue \cite{Simons:2011, Blanpain:2013, Moris:2016, Yang:2017}.
-To that end, we took a complementary standpoint to the one based on the classification of molecular markers and their potential functional role, adopting a purely dynamical/geometrical approach.
-In that sense, we tested to what extent the observed phenomena can be attributed to extrinsic, context dependent properties arising from the dynamics and geometry of the system.
-We analyzed in detail the dynamical properties of the process of tissue growth and self-renewal, taking into account the presence of stochastic cell rearrangements, cell duplication rates and tissue geometry.
-The combination of these ingredients gives rise to a complex reaction-diffusion process that can be abstracted as a stochastic-conveyor belt; that is, cells follow an exponential growth and are dragged along the tissue by an Ornstein-Uhlenbeck process with positive drift.
-Within this framework, we can predict several critical quantities, which emerge solely from the dynamics.
-Among others, the hierarchy of lineage survival, which has been shown to follow a Gaussian distribution that matches previously reported data, from kidney development and intestinal crypt renewal.
-From it, one can infer the effective size of the stem cell niche or functional number of stem cells, showing very good agreement with recent quantitative observations both in the crypt and in the development of the kidney and mammary gland.
-In the latter, we identified the traces of random rearrangements from the fragmentation of clones in lineage tracing data, obtaining an interesting steady ratio around $k_r/k_d \approx 3$, which is enough to allow realistic predictions of functional stem cell numbers in each mammary tip.
-Furthermore, the theory also makes non-trivial predictions on the survival probability of cells as a function of distance from niches, which we could validate both in intestinal crypt homeostasis and kidney morphogenesis, although the ratio of noise to advection $k_r/k_d$ differed by more than an order of magnitude in both systems \cite{Ritsma:2014, Riccio:2016}.
-We finally evaluated the impact of the presence of mutant, fast replicating cells on the lineage survival dynamics, which were revealed to be strongly dependent on the number of functional stem cells in wild-type.
-This provides simple predictions that could guide further experimental work.
-It is worth emphasizing that these predictions rely only on the geometry of the tissue, and the ratio between the stochastic rearrangements and cell duplication rates.
+The main objective of this study was to provide new insights to the question of whether stem cell function is a cell-intrinsic, inherited, property, or rather an extrinsic, context-dependent notion emerging from the collective dynamics of a tissue \cite{Simons:2011, Blanpain:2013, Moris:2016, Yang:2017}.
+To that end, we took a complementary standpoint to the one based on the classification of molecular markers and their potential functional role, adopting a purely dynamical/geometrical approach - although combining the two would be a logical extension for future work.
+We analyzed stem cell lineage survival as a purely dynamical process of competition for finite niche space, taking into account the presence of stochastic cell rearrangements, cell duplication rates and tissue geometry.
+The combination of these ingredients gives rise to a complex reaction-diffusion process that can be abstracted as a stochastic-conveyor belt.
+We show that survival probability as a function of starting position away from the most favourable position adopts a simple universal Gaussian shape, so that a well-defined number of functional stem cells (i.e. cells which have a non-negligible probability of surviving long-term) arises in the theory, set by tissue geometry and the ratio between random reallocation and cell proliferation rates, $k_r/k_d$.
+We applied this theory to recent live-imaging data tracing stem cell survival as a function of position in the homeostatic intestinal crypt and kidney morphogenesis, and find good quantitative agreement.
+We also use the model to infer values of $k_r/k_d$ from fixed lineage tracing experiments in mammary gland morphogenesis, and show that this inference allows us to predict the typical number of stem cells in this system.
+Interestingly, the ratio of noise to advection $k_r/k_d$ appeared to be an order of magnitude larger in kidney development as compared to the intestinal crypt (with mammary gland being intermediate), which explained well the widely different number of functional stem cells observed in each.